-You’re likely to see lots of unfamiliar terms in the BA community when you start your Boobie Journey.
-Let’s talk ‘morning boob’, and how to survive it.
+You're likely to see lots of unfamiliar terms in the breast augmentation community when you start your Boobie Journey.
+Let's talk 'morning boob', and how to survive it.

 What Is Morning Boob?

 Have I bamboozled you?
 Morning boob... say what?!